jelgblad/angular2-masonry/README.md

 ### imagesLoaded
 >**NOTE:** Will throw error if global `imagesLoaded` not available.

-Delay adding of brick until all images in brick are loaded.
+Delay adding brick until all images in brick are loaded.
 To activate imagesLoaded set `useImagesLoaded` to `true`.
 ```html
 <masonry [useImagesLoaded]="true"></masonry>